Decidability for Sturmian words: Recognizing addition in Ostrowski numeration systems

-The automaton constructed above has $82$ states.
+The automaton constructed above has $82$ states\footnote{Schmitthenner \cite{Schmitthenner-thesis} constructs an B\"uchi automaton with just 24 states accepting the same language.}.
 Using our software Pecan, we can formally check that this automaton recognizes the set in Theorem \ref{oplus_fin_regular}.
-Following a strategy already used in Mousavi, Schaeffer, and Shallit \cite[Remark 2.1]{MSS1} we check that our adder satisfies the standard recursive definition of addition on the natural numbers; that is, for all $x,y \in \N$
+Following a strategy already used in Mousavi, Schaeffer, and Shallit \cite[Remark 2.1]{MSS1} we check that our adder satisfies the standard inductive definition of addition on the natural numbers; that is, for all $x,y \in \N$

 where $x,y\in\N$ and $s(x)$ denotes the successor of $x$ in $\N$.
 The successor function on $\N$ can be defined using only $<$ as follows: